DIDSR/ValidPath/README.md

 ### Modules
 There are several modules in this package including
-1. WSI Handler: Includes functions and classes for general WSI analysis such as reading whole slide images, tissue segmentation, and normalization.
+1. WSI Handler: Includes functions and classes for general WSI analysis such as reading whole slide images, extract sub region, and visualize thumbnail.
-2. Annotation Extraction: Includes several functions for processing annotations such as annotation extraction.
+2. Annotation Extraction: Includes several functions for extracting annotated ROIs.
 3. Patch Extraction: Assists pathologists and developers in extracting image patches from a whole slide image's region of interest.
 4. Annotation File Generator: Maps ROIs back into the image scope visualizer for the pathologist validation process
 5. Performance Assessment: Includes different modules for assessing the performance of ML models.